radhakrishna0072/E-Commerce/README.md

 29) Laravel will execute any pending migrations that haven't been run yet by using
 #  php artisan migrate

-30) To restart the Apache HTTP Serve
+30) To restart the Apache HTTP Server
   #  sudo service apache2 restart

 31) Update the security group with “All traffic” in Inbound rules & copy the EC2 instance public IP and past in Chrome.
 Finally get an output like below